 If there is a clinical need for immediate reversal following administration of rocuronium a dose of 16 mg/kg sugammadex is recommended.
-When 16 mg/kg sugammadex is administered 3 minutes after a bolus dose of 1.2 mg/kg rocuronium bromide, a median time to recovery of the T_4/T_1 ratio to 0.9 of approximately 1.5 minutes can be expected (see section 5.1).
+When 16 mg/kg sugammadex is administered 3 minutes after a bolus dose of 1.2 mg/kg rocuronium bromide, a median time to recovery of the T_4/T_1 ratio to 0.9 of approximately 1.5 minutes can be expected (See Pharmacology).